Netflix/metaflow-docs/docs/production/event-triggering/README.md

 # Connecting Flows via Events

 Real-world production systems are not islands.
-They are tightly connected to their surrounding environment, reacting changes in real time.
+They are often tightly connected to their surrounding environment, reacting to changes in real time.
 Using the *event triggering* pattern described in this section, you can make Metaflow flows start automatically based on external events.
-Or, you can connect multiple flows together, via events, to create elaborate flows-of-flows.
+Or, you can connect multiple flows together, via events, to build arbitrarily complex systems by using workflows as building blocks.

 Event triggering is an alternative to time-based scheduling using [the `@schedule` decorator](/production/scheduling-metaflow-flows/scheduling-with-argo-workflows#scheduling-a-flow).
 Instead of flows starting at a specific date and time, they are triggered when a particular *event* is sent